Tactical athlete in an Army shirt returning to barbell training after injury, soldiers training in the background

 Specific situations that require medical assessment before return to full training: any joint injury with significant swelling, any injury that hasn't shown progressive improvement within two weeks, any injury involving possible bone involvement, any neurological symptoms associated with musculoskeletal injury, and any injury that recurs at the same location.

 The athletes who return from injury fastest are consistently those who sought qualified assessment early, followed the prescribed protocol, and resisted the temptation to self-manage past the boundaries of what self-management can safely address.
+For athletes whose injury has compounded into full training burnout rather than a discrete recovery timeline, rebuilding after training burnout is the more relevant starting point.

 Frequently Asked Questions